This article may contain compensated links. Please read disclaimer for more info.

 - Towing: If you intend on towing anything behind your primary vehicle when traveling to France by car, ensure that you have all the proper licensing documentation from the country of origin.
 This includes a sticker on the license plate from your country that matches the plate on your car.

 Car hire in France is a fantastic choice to tour France on your own.
-You can book through sites, such as RentalCars.com.
-Sites like these are great because it takes all of the major rental companies, such as Hertz, Avis, etc, and more and does the comparison of prices for you.
+You can book through sites, such as DiscoverCars.com.
+This site is great because it takes all of the major rental companies, such as Hertz, Avis, and more, and compares prices for you.
 This helps to ensure that you get a great price without all the time and work.

-If you are going to travel to France by car, there are several items that are required, by law, to have in your vehicle at all times.
+If you are going to visit France by car, several items are required, by law, to have in your vehicle at all times.
 By not having them, you are subject to some extremely hefty fines.

 Driving In France Kit: